skni-kod/StudentCenterFrontend/CONTRIBUTING.md

 - Start branch names, commit messages and pull request titles with applicable type.

+  - `build` - when making changes affecting build system or external dependencies
   - `chore` - when changing code that doesn't affect production
   - `docs` - when writing documentation
   - `feat` - when adding a new feature